-I am a 5th year PhD student in the Department of Computer Science at the University of Virginia, co-advised by Prof. David Evans and Prof. Yanjun Qi.
+I am a PhD candidate in the Department of Computer Science at the University of Virginia, co-advised by Prof. David Evans and Prof. Yanjun Qi.
 I'm currently working on Adversarial Machine Learning.

 Previously I was an engineer at NISL, Tsinghua University.